diletta-ci/diletta.dev/README.md

-# Giodi | Diletta website
+# diletta.dev personal website
-This is my website and blog.
+This is my personal website and blog.

-You can visit it on [giodi.dev](https://giodi.dev).
+You can visit it on [diletta.dev](https://diletta.dev).

 I write about Software Engineering Managers' best practices and personal experiences.